mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 integration with things like push notifications or background refresh.

-Source Control services often have an ssh interface, allowing authentication by ssh key, which must be unique per-user[^ssh-key] unless the service involves another distinguishing element that allows accounts to share an ssh key, but no mainstream SCM tool does that anyway[^ssh-user].
+Source Control services often have an ssh interface, allowing authentication by ssh key, which must be unique[^ssh-key] unless the service involves another distinguishing part that allows accounts to share an ssh key, but no mainstream SCM tool does that anyway[^ssh-user].

 [^ssh-key]: Debian's ssh-keygen had a [flawed random number generator that led to identical key pairs](https://lists.debian.org/debian-security-announce/2008/msg00152.html), and having a large [database of SSH public keys](https://github.com/blog/63-ssh-keys-generated-on-debian-ubuntu-compromised) helps in finding such problems.